dafydd-rhys/dbd-timers/README.md

 ## Binds

-Binds can be changed in customization\\binds.txt:
+Binds can be changed in customization\\binds.txt.

-Bind 1: represents the Decisive-Strike Timer and Borrowed-Time Timer Bind 2: represents the Chase Timer
+Bind 1: represents the Decisive-Strike Timer and Borrowed-Time Timer

+Bind 2: represents the Chase Timer

 Bind 3: represents the On-Shoulder Timer

-Bind 4: fully resets all timers. if you click the bind again it will reset the current timer.
+Bind 4: fully resets all timers.

+if you click the bind again it will reset the current timer.

 Red Timer represents: